What Is Adoption Law?

 How Long Does the Adoption Process Take?

-When it comes to domestic interstate adoption—that is, adopting from one state to another—Ballard says the difficulty comes from dealing with two or more states’ adoption laws.
+When it comes to domestic interstate adoption, Ballard says the difficulty comes from dealing with two or more states’ adoption laws.
 “We have to make sure we are taking the proper legal paths.
 Plus, there’s a process under the Interstate Compact on the Placement of Children that we have to comply with in order to get the adoptive family permission to bring the child to their home state.
 That process tends to be a little more involved.”

 Of course, people may face various complications with domestic adoptions that prolong the process up to a couple years or more, while international adoptions tend to take longer in general.
 To gauge how long your adoption may take, it’s necessary to consult with a lawyer or adoption agency about their specific process.

-A home study is required in almost all adoptions, says Ballard.
+A home study is required in almost all adoptions.
 It’s an important step in making sure that a child is getting placed in a supportive and financially viable home.
 While some states don’t require it for related adoptions, many do.
-The agency that conducts the home study reports their findings, along with any red flags, to the adoption court.
+The agency that conducts the home study reports its findings, along with any red flags, to the adoption court.

 Home studies are a bit different in international adoptions since they can only be conducted by agencies that are approved to do them by the federal government, Ballard adds.